 2. Choose a discipline and find the doctoral programme best suited for you.
 Doctoral education at the University of Helsinki is organized in 32 different doctoral programmes, working under four doctoral schools.
 The boundaries between the programmes are flexible, and you can usually also take courses offered by other doctoral programmes.
 Through your doctoral programme you will belong to a doctoral school.

 In choosing which doctoral programme to apply to, you can proceed in two ways:

-A good starting point for finding a potential supervisor at the University of Helsinki is TUHAT.
-TUHAT is the University’s research portal where UH researchers update their latest publications and other activities.
+A good starting point for finding a potential supervisor at the University of Helsinki is the University’s research portal.
+The research portal is where UH researchers update their latest publications and other activities.
 Under “Research units” you can find faculty-specific lists of principal investigators.
-You can also type in appropriate keywords in the Search engine in TUHAT to find principal investigators and research groups within your field.
+You can also type in appropriate keywords in the Search engine to find principal investigators and research groups within your field.

 Please also note that many research groups have their own websites and it is worth looking into these as well.

 After finding a potential supervisor, contact him or her to discuss your research ideas and plans.
 Please note that professors and principal investigators get dozens of emails from potential doctoral candidates.
 If you want to get your email noticed, you must give the professor/ principal investigator the information they need, quickly, clearly and professionally.